magento/merchdocs/src/system/data-import-price-tier.md

     Any products without tier price updates can be deleted from the CSV file.
 There is no need to reimport products that have not changed.

 1. **Save** the updated CSV file.

     {:.bs-callout-info}
-    The size of an import file cannot be larger than 2 megabytes.
+    The size of an import file cannot be larger than two megabytes.

 ## Step 3: Import the Updated Data